hyli-org/hyli/crates/hylix/Testing.md

 }
 ```

-You can use
+Use:

-* [`Hyli client sdk`](https://crates.io/crates/hyle-client-sdk) to interact with the node and indexer
+- [`Hyli client SDK`](https://crates.io/crates/hyle-client-sdk) to interact with the node / indexer
-*  [Hyli testing sdk]() to help you write your tests and compose with existing contracts (wallet, tokens)

----
+- Coming soon: `Hyli testing SDK` for helpers like registering accounts or sending tokens <!--TODO: add Hyli testing SDK link-->

 ## 🚀 Running Tests

-To run **all tests** in an orchestrated environment:
+Run all tests in an orchestrated environment:

 ```bash
 hy test
 ```

-What this does:
+This will:

+1. Start a local devnet (`hy devnet`) if not already running
+1. Compile your project (`hy build`)
+1. Launch your backend (`hy run`)
+1. Run tests in tests / via `cargo test`
-1. Compiles the project
+1. Shut down the devnet and backend after completion
-2. Launches a devnet with `hy devnet`
-3. Run your contract backend via `hy run`
-4. Runs your test suite
-5. Tears down the setup (unless `--keep-alive` is passed)

----

-## 🔁 Persistent Devnet (Optional)
+## 🔁 [Optional] Persistent devnet

-Keep your devnet alive between test runs for faster iterations:
+Keep the devnet alive between test runs for faster iteration:

 ```bash
 hy test --keep-alive
 ```

----

 ## 🧪 Test Fixtures & Helpers

-You can define shared setup logic in a `mod helpers` or `test_utils.rs` to handle your custom logic.
-The Hyli testing sdk
+You can define shared setup logic in a `helpers` module or `test_utils.rs`.
+The Hyli testing SDK gives utilities like:
-gives some helpers like:

-* register accounts
-* send tokens

----

-## 🔮 Coming Soon

-* [ ] `#[hyli_e2e_test]` procedural macro for isolated E2E tests
-* [ ] Simulation mode for testnet
+- account registration
+- token transfers
+- composing tests with built-in contracts (wallet, tokens)